Chocolate Matzo Brittle

 - 2 matzos, broken into pieces slightly larger than bite-sized

-- 1/3 to 1/2 cup lightly toasted nuts (see variations)
+- ⅓ to ½ cup lightly toasted nuts (see variations)

-or chopped dried fruit (see variations), or any combination
+- ½ cup dark or golden raisins, dried cranberries, or chopped dried fruit (see variations), or any combination

-Line two large plates with wax paper or parchment.
+- Line two large plates with wax paper or parchment.

-Combine the chocolate chips, agave nectar, and cinnamon in a medium saucepan.
+- Combine the chocolate chips, agave nectar, and cinnamon in a medium saucepan.
 Cook over low heat until smoothly melted.
 Remove from the heat.

-Add the broken matzo; stir to coat evenly with the chocolate.
+- Add the broken matzo; stir to coat evenly with the chocolate.
 Spread in a more or less single layer onto two parchment- or wax paper-lined plates.

-Just before serving, break up into large chunks and transfer to a serving platter.
+- Just before serving, break up into large chunks and transfer to a serving platter.

-For the nuts, use sliced or slivered almonds, or chopped walnuts, pecans, or pistachios.
+- For the nuts, use sliced or slivered almonds, or chopped walnuts, pecans, or pistachios.
 If you like “salty sweets,” you’ll love this with chopped salted pistachios.
 You can use two different types of nuts, of course.

-For the dried fruit other than the raisins or cranberries, consider dried sliced apricot or mango, or finely chopped dried pineapple.
+- For the dried fruit other than the raisins or cranberries, consider dried sliced apricot or mango, or finely chopped dried pineapple.